-In each section, your answers might include your school's/centre's current strengths, along with areas for potential development.
+In each section your answers might include your school's/centre's current strengths, along with areas for potential development.

 2.1 Rationale for application Give a summary in up to three short points of why your school/centre would like to participate in the Creative Schools initiative.
 Note: this question is not scored.
 If your application is successful, we may publish this summary on the Arts Council website, on our partners' websites, and in published material relating to Creative Schools.
 For this reason, you should keep in mind that what you write here may have a wider audience beyond the assessment team.
-2.2 Benefits for learning and development What you write here should help the Creative Schools assessment team to understand how your participation in Creative Schools can support your school's/centre's learning and development in the arts and creativity.
+2.2 Benefits for learning and development What you write here should help the Creative Schools assessment team understand how your participation in Creative Schools can support your school's/centre's learning and development in the arts and creativity.
 It should include details about how you hope to develop the arts and creativity in your school/centre from your current starting point, how this relates to teaching and learning, and how it relates to your school's/centre's development priorities.
 You may like to include information about: challenges and opportunities in your school/centre that you would like to embrace; areas of learning and development in your school/centre that would most benefit from artistic and creative engagement; what outcomes you would hope to see.
 Note: please do not include proposals for specific projects or activities.
 You will develop these as part of your Creative Schools Plan in consultation with your Creative Associate.
 2.3 Capacity for participation What you write in this section should outline how your school/centre will support whole-school engagement throughout your Creative Schools journey.
 You should include information about how you will mobilise your school/centre community to engage fully with the initiative.
-You should also explain how your school/centre management intends to give time and resources to developing, implementing and evaluating your Creative Schools Plan, and how it will support teachers and staff to be involved.
-2.4 Voices of children In this section, you should describe how you will ensure that the and young people voices of children and young people will be at the centre of your work as a Creative School.
+You should also explain how your school/centre management intends to give time and resources to developing, implementing and evaluating your Creative Schools Plan, and how it will support teachers and staff to be involved in particular, how the School Co-ordinator will be supported and facilitated to work with the Creative Associate.
+2.4 Voice of children and young people In this section you should describe how you will ensure that the voice of children and young people will be at the centre of your work as a Creative School.
 You should describe how this can be achieved in ways that differ from or enhance current methods/practice in use in your school/centre.

 Include details about your commitment to developing processes to involve children and young people in a meaningful way in the development, implementation and evaluation of your Creative Schools Plan.
 3 1.
 How much are you requesting from the Arts Council?
-Creative Schools 2024 offers a flat-rate grant of €4,000, and this section of the application form is pre-populated with this fixed amount.
+Creative Schools 2025 offers a flat-rate grant of €4,000, and this section of the application form is pre-populated with this fixed amount.